 Almost everyone also knows symbols that are older than the emoji.
 You might not think of them as symbols, yet we all use mathematical symbols such as the plus + and minus sign -, per cent %, and et-sign &.
 And more recently, the at-sign @ was added to our general knowledge.

 Other well-known symbols are the signs of all the different religions.
 The 2 different crosses of the Roman Catholics and the Orthodox Catholics.
 The Yin Yang sign of Taoism.

 The symbolism can also be expressed in the clothing.
 The hijab and burqa of Islam, the kippah of the Jews.

 We only know the definition and meaning of symbols from the way they have been used over and over.
 Like we recognize Nike’s swoosh because it has been used countless times in advertising campaigns and clothing.

-I never knew that this was the symbol to indicate ‘blind’.
+I never knew that the emoticon with the crossed eyes was the symbol to indicate ‘blind’.
 Do you ever come across examples of icons or symbols that you think are confusing?

 The general assumption is that people understand icons without explanation.
 An icon or symbol would promote communication between people who speak different languages.
 An icon would be borderless.

 When we have been driving a car for years and have seen the same traffic signs abroad, we might conclude that the meaning of traffic signs is universal.
 In the meantime forgetting that we had to learn them when we took driving lessons.